Orion Samuelson: Early life and career

 Politically, Samuelson was a Republican; he supported the production of ethanol fuel from corn, to help American farmers.
 In 2004, Dennis Hastert approached Samuelson about running for office against Barack Obama in the 2004 United States Senate election in Illinois; Samuelson, though he was eager to enter the race, was forced to decline due a throat infection that doctors and his wife warned would be fatal if he attempted the campaign.

-On the lighter side, Samuelson and a studio group dubbed the "Uff da Band" once recorded covers of Yogi Yorgesson's novelty songs I Yust Go Nuts at Christmas and Yingle Bells.
+On the lighter side, Samuelson and a studio group dubbed the "Uff da Band" once recorded covers of Yogi Yorgesson's novelty songs "I Yust Go Nuts at Christmas" and "Yingle Bells".
 Samuelson held the same position in the broadcasting industry for 60 consecutive years through 2020, second only to Los Angeles Dodgers Radio Network announcer Vin Scully.

 In 2001, Samuelson was named a laureate of The Lincoln Academy of Illinois and was awarded the Order of Lincoln – the highest award bestowed by the State of Illinois.
 The University of Illinois presented Samuelson with the honorary degree of Doctor of Letters.
 He was honored at the 2010 Wisconsin Corn/Soy Expo in Wisconsin Dells.
 Samuelson received a custom-engraved Norwegian horse plaque to commemorate the occasion from presidents of the Wisconsin Corn Growers Association, the Wisconsin Soybean Association, the Wisconsin Agri-Services Association, and the Wisconsin Pork Association.
-On December 9, 2010, the southwest corner of E. Illinois St. & N. Cityfront Plaza Dr. was named 'Orion Samuelson Way' by the city of Chicago.
-In 2014 he was awarded the VERITAS award by American Agri-Women (AAW) Organization.
+On December 9, 2010, the southwest corner of E. Illinois St. & N. Cityfront Plaza Dr. was named Orion Samuelson Way by the city of Chicago.
+In 2014, he was awarded the VERITAS award by American Agri-Women (AAW).

-Samuelson serves as a Board Member Emeritus for the Illinois Agricultural Leadership Foundation (IALF) having previously served as chairman of the board.
-He also serves on the Farm Foundation Bennett Round Table, and is a former member of the board of the Agriculture Future of America, the Board of Farm Safety 4 Just Kids, the board of directors of the Foods Resource Bank, a former trustee of the Cornerstone Foundation of Lutheran Social Services of Illinois, and a former member of the board of trustees of the National 4-H Council.
+Samuelson served as a Board Member Emeritus for the Illinois Agricultural Leadership Foundation (IALF) having previously served as chairman of the board.
+He also served on the Farm Foundation Bennett Round Table, and was a member of the board of the Agriculture Future of America, the board of Farm Safety 4 Just Kids, and the board of directors of the Foods Resource Bank, and was a trustee of the Cornerstone Foundation of Lutheran Social Services of Illinois, and a member of the board of trustees of the National 4-H Council.

-On November 1, 2012, Samuelson published his autobiography "You Can’t Dream Big Enough" via Bantry Bay Media.
+On November 1, 2012, Samuelson published his autobiography You Can't Dream Big Enough via Bantry Bay Media.

-In 2014 the CME Group and the National Association of Farm Broadcasting (NAFB) Foundation announced the inaugural recipient of the Orion Samuelson Scholarship ($5,000) for a senior at the University of Illinois, Urbana-Champaign.
+In 2014, the CME Group and the National Association of Farm Broadcasting (NAFB) Foundation announced the inaugural recipient of the Orion Samuelson Scholarship ($5,000) for a senior at the University of Illinois, Urbana-Champaign.
 The scholarship is presented to a college student seeking a career in agricultural communications.

 On September 23, 2020, Samuelson announced his retirement from WGN Radio.
 His final broadcast on WGN was the noon business report on December 31, 2020.
+He was succeeded at WGN by Steve Alexander and on This Week in Agribusiness by Mike Pearson.

+Death

+Samuelson died at his home in Huntley, Illinois, on March 16, 2026, at the age of 91.